MikroElektronika/mikrosdk_click_v2/clicks/uv2/README.md

 > This is a example which demonstrates the use of UV 2 Click board.
 > UV 2 Click communicates with VEML6075 sesnor via I2C by write to register and read from register.
-> This example measurement UVA and UVB data, calculate UV index level and write log.
+> This example measures UVA and UVB data, calculates UV index level and writes log.
 > Results are being sent to the Usart Terminal where you can track their changes.
 > All data logs write on usb uart changes for every 2 sec.